fernandotcl/synconv/README.md

 ##Usage

 Use it as you would use rsync.
-By default, synconv will transcode to MP3 and will only use a single thread:
+By default, synconv will transcode to MP3 and will only use multiple threads for transcoding.
+Existing MP3 files will not be re-encoded:

 ```sh
 synconv /music/Artist /media/phone/